Worker's Compensation Basic Facts

 Read a brief history of Wisconsin's Worker's Compensation, why it was adopted and an explanation of some of its special funds.

-- As of April 17, 2012 out of 51 jurisdictions Wisconsin ranked 33rd with respect to the maximum permanent partial disability rates per week ($302)
+- In 2014, out of 45 jurisdictions Wisconsin ranked 41st with respect to the maximum permanent partial disability rates per week ($322)

-The number of claims reported to the Wisconsin Worker's Compensation Division has gone down by an average of just over 2,100 per year, while the number of claims marked denials, no lost time or non-compensable has varied from year to year.
+Over the last five years, the number of claims reported to the Wisconsin Worker's Compensation Division has gone down by an average of 387 claims per year, while the number of claims marked denials, no lost time or non-compensable has varied from year to year.
 The number of litigated worker's compensation claims has gone up and down from year to year .

 WC Claim Cost and Outcome Information

 - In a study comparing 16 states, medical costs per claim with more than seven days of lost time in Wisconsin were higher than typical and grew more rapidly than in most study states during 2006/07 to 2011/12.
 Higher prices paid for workers’ compensation medical care were the key factor contributing to Wisconsin’s outcomes on these metrics.
 However, beginning in 2009, and continuing for two years in a row, growth in medical payments in Wisconsin was slower in comparison to earlier years, due largely to more moderate growth in medical prices.
 [WCRI CompScope™ Benchmarks for Wisconsin, 14th Edition and WCRI Medical Price Index for Workers’ Compensation, Fifth Edition]